 If you’ve ever tried to organize and found yourself sitting in more of a mess than you started with, you probably didn’t prep beforehand.

-If you need inspiration for your organized kitchen, this video shows great baby bottle organization tips and drool-worthy pantry arrangement.
+If you need inspiration for your organized kitchen, this video shows great baby bottle organization tips and a drool-worthy pantry arrangement.

 - Be prepared to purge: If you want to tame your cupboard clutter, be ready to part ways with some items.
-They may be items you’ve been clinging to for sentimental reasons or holding on to, just in case (Hint: “just in case” usually means you’ll never need it).
+They may be items you’ve been clinging to for sentimental reasons or holding on to just in case.
+(Hint: “just in case” usually means you’ll never need it.)

 Organizing Baby Bottles And Sippy Cups